python lists, lists in python, python

 #!/usr/bin/python |

-If you want to have the list in descending order, simply use the reverse() function.
+If you wish to view the list in descending order, you can use the sort()

 Leave a Reply: